PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Preliminaries

 \section{Preliminaries}

 This section outlines the fundamental concepts that form the basis for understanding the context and objectives of our work.
 In particular, we review graph neural networks, recommender systems, and fairness, highlighting their key aspects and interconnections.
+We summarize frequently used notations in Table \ref{tbl:notations}.